wisewizardofthestars/AASMA/README.md

 - `scikit-learn`

 ## How to Run
-For random payoffs use:
+For random payoffs and only 10 runs use:
 ```bash
 python3 main.py --runs 10 --filename csv/
 ```

-For fixed payoffs use:
+For fixed payoffs and only 10 runs use:
 ```bash
 python3 fixed_payoffs.py --runs 10
 ```